kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

    into logical groups.

-I'll split tty's features into two parts depending on whether we can configure them using `stty` tool.
-To explore features which cannot be configured using `stty` we will write C code.
+I'll split tty's features into two parts depending on whether we can configure them using the `stty` tool.
+To explore features that cannot be configured using `stty` we will write C code.

-`man` stty gives us 7 sections
+`man stty` gives us 7 sections

 1. Special characters
 1. Special settings